LeeBigelow/Tarot-Reading-Web/README.md

 I also have some notes on how I modified the images if you're keen.

+If you just want to browse the deck images here's a Google Drive folder of the deck images: [Tarot Deck on Google Drive](https://drive.google.com/drive/folders/1u3_QSi-YJDf84ZH5FjdO13Tc_AFnhNWU?usp=drive_link)

 ## Image Sources

 - [1709 Pierre Madenié (no trumps) - British Museum](https://www.britishmuseum.org/collection/object/P_1896-0501-590-1-56)